vitirover/vitirover_ws/README.md

 Ensure you have ROS Noetic installed on your system.
 This workspace has been tested and confirmed to work with ROS Noetic.

+Note : the Jetson nano only supports ROS Melodic.
+But we have chosen to give instructions for ROS using the most up-to-date ROS1 version, Noetic, because most users will use their own development computer to use gazebo and to develop software in a confortable environment.

+These steps have been tested for Noetic, but since we use only basic ROS functions, it should also work for Melodic without much change.
+If any problem is found, we will document them here, feel free to open an issue or a pull-request.

 ## Setup

 First, clone this repository into your desired directory.
 If you haven't already created a directory for the Vitirover workspace, you can do so by following these steps: